Who’s who

 Chris Balch, South Hams

-Chris is Emeritus Professor of Planning at Plymouth University and is a Chartered town planner and surveyor.
+Chris is Emeritus Professor of Planning at Plymouth University and is a chartered town planner and surveyor.
 He has held senior executive positions with an international property advisory company, latterly as managing director of DTZ UK and Ireland, and has extensive experience of providing consultancy advice to public and private sector clients specialising in the planning and delivery of major regeneration projects and programmes.

-He was chair of Basildon Renaissance Partnership, a member of the Council of Essex University, a director of Torbay Development Agency and a non-executive chairman of Hilson Moran, a consultancy specialising in the energy performance of complex buildings.
-He is a member of the supervisory board of Ecorys BV, a European policy and research consultancy, and is a trustee and vice-chair of South West Lakes Trust.
+He was chair of Basildon Renaissance Partnership, a member of the Council of Essex University, a director of Torbay Development Agency, a non-executive chairman of Hilson Moran (a consultancy specialising in the energy performance of complex buildings) and a member of the supervisory board of Ecorys BV (a European policy and research consultancy).
+He is a Board member of LiveWest housing association and is a trustee and vice-chair of South West Lakes Trust.

 His interest lies in tackling the under-performance of places and managing positive change within professional organisations and communities.